Skip to content

 Participation Requirements

-• A brief justification statement (max 200 words) explaining why they are interested in participating and what perspective they would bring to the workshop discussions
+• A brief justification statement (max 200 words) explaining why they are interested in participating and what perspective they would bring to the workshop discussions.

 • A short bio (max 100 words) suitable for distribution to workshop participants.